kyyasilmyradovv/llm-usage-monitoring/README.md

 - **React + TypeScript**: Modern frontend stack with type safety
 - **Docker Compose**: Simple orchestration for development and testing
 - **Simple Schema**: Focused on core requirements rather than over-engineering

-## Troubleshooting

-### Common Issues

-1. **Database Connection Errors**: Ensure PostgreSQL container is healthy before starting backend
-2. **Port Conflicts**: Check if ports 3000, 8008, or 5432 are already in use
-3. **Build Failures**: Ensure Docker has sufficient memory and disk space

 ### Logs